-WhiteFeather is a Canadian artist, arts educator, consultant, advocate and writer currently based in Montreal.
+WhiteFeather is a Canadian artist, arts educator, consultant, advocate and writer based in Montreal.

-WhiteFeather is a multiple-award winner and has received international attention for her sculptural fibre-based works, constructed mainly from found and mixed media, including human hair, and bone.
+WhiteFeather is a multiple-award winner, having received international attention for her sculptural fibre-based works, constructed mainly from found and mixed media, including human hair, and bone.
 The majority of her work deals with ideas around identity and physicality, affectation and instinct, where cloth can stand in for skin and/or bodily matter can become material for making.

-WhiteFeather has shown her work in numerous solo, group and collaborative exhibitions in Canada.
-WhiteFeather's work has been featured in several Canadian art magazines, has been published in hardcover art books in the US, and went viral with over 5 million hits in two days via front page stories on reddit, Imgur, io9 and other sites.
+WhiteFeather has shown her work in numerous solo, group and collaborative exhibitions in Canada and the US.
+WhiteFeather's work has been featured in international art magazines, hardcover art books and went viral with over 5 million hits in three days via reddit front page, Imgur, io9 and other sites.
 WhiteFeather is also a published poet, in periodicals, journals, anthologies and chapbooks across Canada.